Top 20 Facts – The Best Facts about Books

 In November of 2012, 998 people set a world record for balancing books on their head.
 The event was organised by Danielle Di-Masi.

 We hope you have enjoyed our list of the Top 20 Book Facts.
 We certainly had fun researching and writing for this post.
-If you have any interesting facts about books that we have missed be sure to let us know so we can update these facts.
+If you have any interesting facts about books that we have missed, be sure to let us know so we can update them.